SaltMango/expo-audio-stream/README.md

 ## Contributions 🤝

 Contributions to the Expo Audio Stream module are welcome!
-If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/expo/expo-audio-stream).
+If you encounter any issues or have ideas for improvements, feel free to open an issue or submit a pull request on the [GitHub repository](https://github.com/SaltMango/expo-audio-stream).

+## Credits 🙏

+This package is based on the original work by [mykin-ai/expo-audio-stream](https://github.com/mykin-ai/expo-audio-stream).
+This fork adds production-ready features including adaptive buffering, hardware echo cancellation, and performance optimizations.

+Special thanks to the original author and all contributors! 🙏

 ## License 📄